 Internal fragment ions

 Canonical internal fragments result from two amide bond cleavages – those forming b/y ions – of the peptide precursor ion.
 As such, they do not contain either terminus.
 An internal fragment is denoted by the ion type ‘m’ (for “middle”).
-To describe an internal fragment, specify a range x:y where x is the ordinal (beginning with 1, counting from the N terminus) of the N-terminal amino acid residue of the fragment in the original peptide sequence, and y is the ordinal (beginning with 1, counting from the N terminus) of the C-terminal amino acid residue of the fragment in the original peptide sequence.
+To describe an internal fragment, specify a range n1:n2 where n1 is the ordinal (beginning with 1, counting from the N terminus) of the N-terminal amino acid residue of the fragment in the original peptide sequence, and n2 is the ordinal (beginning with 1, counting from the N terminus) of the C-terminal amino acid residue of the fragment in the original peptide sequence.

 For example, for the peptide precursor ion MYPEPTIDEK/2, the 1+ internal fragment ion of PEPT (the 3rd to 6th amino acids in the original peptide sequence) should be denoted by: